solarspaceclouds/building_AI_Applications_with_ChatGPT_API/README.md

 This is the updated code for the projects from Building AI Applications with ChatGPT APIs book by Martin Yanev (https://github.com/PacktPublishing/Building-AI-Applications-with-ChatGPT-APIs)

+Sample results for the relevant projects can be found within the respective folders

 ## 2 ChatGPT CLone

 ![chatgpt_clone](https://github.com/solarspaceclouds/building_AI_Applications_with_ChatGPT_API/assets/65459827/778af075-612d-4362-83a6-6853094f9c57)